Fit as a Mama Bear

 Important Teaching Tips

-Different protein powders react differently when baking.
-Pea protein absorbs more liquid so know that you may want to bake it for less if that’s what you’re using.
+• Pea-based vegan protein absorbs more liquid, so know that you may want to bake it for less if that’s what you’re using.

-Make it ahead of time: you can prep the protein cheesecake in advance.
-To do this, follow the directions in full but don’t make the strawberry topping.
+Make it ahead of time: You can prep this high-protein dessert in advance.
+To do this, follow the directions in full, but don’t make the strawberry topping.
 The day you need it, boil down the compote and assemble the cheesecake before letting it cool for an hour (cheesecake tastes best cold!)

 Freezing: freeze the cheesecake once made in a freezer-safe container for up to 2 months.
 Let it thaw in the fridge overnight when you’re ready for it.
 If possible, freeze it without the berry topping.